tracee/tracee/README.md

 ## Modules

-TracEE is built highly modular.
-The modules you need depend on your application and the underlying frameworks and containers.
+TracEE is highly modular.
+What modules actually you need depends on your application and its underlying frameworks and containers.
 The following table describes all available TracEE-modules and their usage scenarios.

 | Module                                | Usage |
 |--------------------------------------:|:-----:|
 | __core modules__                      |       |
-| [tracee-api](api/)                    | Contains Objects to interact with the TracEE context.
+| [tracee-api](api/)                    | Contains an API to interact with the TracEE context from within your business code.
 Use it to write contextual information from your application into the TracEE context.
-| [tracee-core](core/)                  | Common utility classes, configuration system and serialization helpers.
-You will not need to use this module directly.
+| [tracee-core](core/)                  | Common utility classes, configuration system and transport serialization mechanisms.
+You wont need this module as a direct dependency.
 | __connector modules__                 |
-| [tracee-httpcomponents](httpcomponents/) | Adapter for `org.apache.httpcomponents:httpclient`-library (known as HttpClient 4.x).
-Use it to traceefy your JAX-RS or raw http clients.
+| [tracee-httpcomponents](httpcomponents/) | Adapter for `org.apache.httpcomponents:httpclient`-library (also known as HttpClient 4.x).
+Use it to make your JAX-RS or raw http clients propagate and receive invocation contexts.
-| [tracee-httpclient](httpclient/)      | Adapter for `commons-httpclient`-library (known as HttpClient 3.x).
-Use it to traceefy your JAX-RS or raw http clients.
+| [tracee-httpclient](httpclient/)      | Adapter for `commons-httpclient`-library (also known as HttpClient 3.x).
+Use it to make your JAX-RS or raw http clients propagate and receive invocation contexts.
 | [tracee-jaxrs2](jaxrs2)               | Interceptors for JAX-RS2.
 Use it to traceefy your JAX-RS2 endpoints and clients.
 | [tracee-jaxws](jaxws)                 | HandlerChains for JAX-WS endpoints and clients.
 | [tracee-jms](jms)                     | EJB-Interceptors and MessageProducers that allow you to pass around your TracEE context with JMS.